 A bad credit score may not even be your fault.
-The information the credit bureau has may be wrong or outdated or someone could have created a fraudulent profile.
+The information the credit bureau has may be wrong or outdated, or someone could have created a fraudulent profile.
 You could have a bad credit score and not even know why loan applications or other transactions are being denied.

-The first of these is to make sure that there are no mistakes.
+- The first of these is to make sure that there are no mistakes.
 Make sure there are no late payments listed incorrectly and that the amount on each credit account is accurate.

-You should also check to see that there are no unfamiliar accounts or unpaid debts.
+- You should also check to see that there are no unfamiliar accounts or unpaid debts.
 If fraudsters get hold of your ID number or other personal information, they can use this to open accounts in your name.
 The trail of unpaid bills they leave then gets reflected in your credit score.

-It’s important to remember that any overdue account will negatively affect your credit score.
+It’s important to remember that any overdue account will negatively affect your credit rating.
 Paying it off or closing it doesn’t make your payment history go away and information about your payment history can stay on your record for two years and more.